A website devoted to teaching/playing/composing for/ the King of Instruments

 May.
 14, 2016

-Four different versions [Classic, Romantic, Archive 201, Archive 202] were made, all identical in operation with the difference between models having to do with the stops lists which offer a different tonal palette in each case.
+Four different versions [Classic, Romantic, Archive 201, Archive 202] were built, all identical in operation with the difference between models having to do with the stops lists which offer a different tonal palette in each case.

 Manual 16-foot stops go all the way to the bottom without breaking back, and all stops are playable individually or in combination with 4 divided windchest layouts for all organ voicing functions and controls with total pipe organ compatibility.

-Some may wonder why Ahlborn engineers designed a circuit topology in these units for 6 channels and only provided 2 outputs-- the circuit board however, as a possible scenario, may have come right out of a production model Ahlborn-Galanti organ having 2 channels per division made into 2 channels overall by using resistors as a mixer, possibly to keep the module from competing with said production model organ.
+Some may wonder why Ahlborn engineers envisioned a circuit topology in these units for 6 channels and provided only 2 outputs-- the circuit board however, as a possible scenario, may have come right out of a production model Ahlborn-Galanti organ having 2 channels per division made into 2 channels overall by using resistors as a mixer, possibly to keep the module from competing with said production model organ.

 Care must be exercised when these 2 pieces are pulled apart in order not to mess up the cable going from the main board to the front panel, as this connector is delicate and easily damaged.